"Compassion is not a relationship between the healer and the wounded. It's a relationship between equals."

 Compassion and Strength

-The Warrior archetype holds both compassion and strength together.
-They're not opposites—they're partners.
+The Warrior holds both compassion and strength together.
+They're not opposites.
+They need each other.
 Compassion without strength is weakness.
 Strength without compassion is cruelty.
-Together, they become the capacity to feel deeply and act decisively in service of what matters.
+Together, they let a man feel what's happening and do something about it.

 Self-compassion is not self-indulgence.
-It's not making excuses or avoiding accountability.
-It's recognizing that you, too, are worthy of the kindness you extend to others.
-You, too, deserve to be met with warmth rather than harshness when you struggle.
+It's not making excuses or ducking accountability.
+It's recognizing that we deserve the same kindness we give to others.
+We deserve warmth rather than a beating when we fall short.

 Cultivating Compassion